TheOfk1/PKI/Questions.md

 - How can I trust root CAs?
 #### X.509 Extensions
 - What is the X.509 format? (set of extensions for certificates, CSR's, CRL's)
 - What is a serial number?
-Is the serial number enough to identify the certificate?
+Is it unique?
 What is a thumbprint?
 What's the difference?
 - What is the thumbprint used for?
 What other name for it is there?
 (Identifying the certificate, fingerprint)
 - What is the signature? (the digital signature method and hash used)
 - What is a CDP?
 (CRL distribution point, the endpoint to get the CRL)
 - What is the not before and not after fields?
 Why do they exist?
 - What is the Issuer and subject fields?
 How do they look? (look like a common name)
 	- What is the subject field used for?
-Is there another field for that purpose? (verify name of the service accessed, the SAN can also be usefull)
+Is there another field for that purpose? (verify name of the service accessed, the SAN can also be useful)
 - What is the SAN field?
 What can be a part of it?
 (Email, DNS, IP, URI)
 	- What is the SAN field used for? (verify service)
 	- What is the difference between the subject field and the SAN?
 (SAN can hold multiple fields)